RichardBatesIII/Space-Scrapping-Game/README.md

 To contribute clone the project and add any additional features or bug fixs and request merge and document any changes.

 ### License
-This project follows the GNU Public License v3.0.
+This project follows the GNU General Public License v3.0.

 ### Modding using events
 Read the events.md in the events folder for further information.